Marshmallow root is great to decrease the ph (or helps to keep it low) when formulating your concoctions.

 Ah, but are you asking where you’ve heard about marshmallow root?
 Its in the famous Kinky Curly products (along with fruit pectin, which is also low in ph).

 The root and the powder of course are different.
 Adding water directly to the powder will show an immediate thickening.
-However, the power (at least the grade I’ve used before) does not fully dissolve in water, so you’ll have to figure out how to strain it.
+However, the powder (at least the grade I’ve used before) does not fully dissolve in water, so you’ll have to figure out how to strain it.

 TIP: Marshmallow root tea/decoction will break the sodium carbomer (pre-neutralized carbomer) matrix.
 In other words, if you’ve made a gel from sodium carbomer+water, and try to add marshmallow root tea to it for extra slip, it will probably turn the gel into liquid again or at least cause it to “weep”.